bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 <!-- theme:  -->

-BC supports upsert functionality, so you can batch upsert routes on the PUT request.
+This resource supports upsert, so you can batch upsert routes on the PUT request.
 POST only supports single creation.

 </div>
 </div>